-California Swimming Pool Accident Lawyers
+Los Angeles Swimming Pool Accident Lawyer

-Swimming pool drownings and accidents are, tragically, a common occurrence.
-What begins as a relaxing day in the swimming pool with friends and family can quickly turn into a tragedy.
-In a few seconds a memorable outing can turn into a nightmare.
+Unfortunately, drownings and swimming pool accidents are common occurrences.
+What begins as a relaxing day in the pool with friends and family can turn into tragedy.
+Within seconds a memorable outing can turn into a nightmare.

 Swimming Pool Drowning Statistics